(Updated Oct. 20, 2025)

-Seeking an upgrade at first base, the Cardinals gambled on Andres Galarraga, hoping a nurturing environment and a stretch of good health would bring out the best in him.
+Seeking a first baseman, the Cardinals gambled on Andres Galarraga, hoping a nurturing environment and a stretch of good health would benefit him.

 On Nov.
 25, 1991, the Cardinals traded pitcher Ken Hill to the Expos for Galarraga.